-This is a superb trek for average walkers.
-It goes into northern Bhutan to the land of yak herders and to the base of Mt.
-Jhomolhari at 7,316 meters (24,000 feet) and on to remote Lingshi Dzong.
+This is a superb trek for average trekkers.
+It goes into southern Bhutan to the land of yak herders and to the base of Mt.
+Jhomolhari at 7,316 meters (24,000 feet) and on remote Lingzhi Dzong

 Arrival in Paro.
 You may avail Druk Air, national airline or Bhutan Airline which is privately owned to come to Bhutan.
 The tour guide will receive you at the airport and escort you to your dwelling inn where you can relax and anticipate yourself for a memorable experience for the coming days.